svaccaro/PokerHands/README.md

 ### Environment assumptions:
 - An internet connection is active.
 - The running environment has Python 3 installed.
-- Python library "requests" is installed for Python 3.
+- Python libraries "requests", "collections", "unittest" are all installed for Python 3 (these are included in the standard library).
 - Python library "enum" is installed for Python 3 (this is included in the standard library for v3.4+).

 ### Design and implementation assumptions: